Brian-Pho/Textbook-Notes/_posts/books/2019-04-29-where-good-ideas-come-from.md

 ## Chapter 6: EXAPTATION

 - Exaptation: an organism develops a trait optimized for a single use but then the trait gets hijacked for a completely different function.
-- E.g. A feature adapted for warmth is now exapted for flight.
+- E.g. A feature adapted for warmth, such as feathers, is now exapted for flight.
 - It's using what you have in a new environment or way.
 - Collisions of different fields of expertise leads to creativity.
 - The value of "weak tie" networks isn't just that information is communicated across distant fields, it's that it allows for exaptation to occur.